4genie/4genie/README.md

-Hi, 👋, I'm Genie!
+Hi, 👋, I'm Genie!</br>
-I am a front-end Developer.
+I am a front-end Developer.</br>
-I like funny things, it makes me happy 😸.
+I like funny things, it makes me happy 😸.</br>
-Recently I start writting articles on [https://justnote.coderbridge.io/](https://justnote.coderbridge.io/) about what I've learned about web.
+Recently I start writting articles on [https://justnote.coderbridge.io](https://justnote.coderbridge.io) about what I've learned about web.

 ## 🧠 Skills that I know and use